thomasmatthew81/WebToMarkdown/replit.md

 # Overview

+This project contains two CLI tools for content conversion:

+## Web2LLMs (web2llms.py)
-Web2LLMs is a command-line interface (CLI) tool designed to convert web page content into Markdown format and structure it according to the llms.txt specification.
+A command-line interface (CLI) tool designed to convert web page content into Markdown format and structure it according to the llms.txt specification.
 The tool fetches web pages, extracts their content, converts HTML to clean Markdown, and formats the output for optimal consumption by Large Language Models (LLMs).

 **Status:** Completed and fully functional.
 The CLI accepts multiple URLs as input and generates properly formatted llms.txt files with structured content.

+## Markdown to HTML Converter (md2html.py)
+A command-line tool that converts Markdown files into beautifully styled HTML pages with automatic image extraction.
+The tool processes images from base64 data URIs, external URLs, and local file paths, saves them to an assets directory, and links them properly in the generated HTML.

+**Status:** Completed and fully functional.
+The CLI converts markdown files with beautiful CSS styling and handles all image types.

 # User Preferences